tom-howard/ros/docs/com2009/assignment1/part1.md

 1. Finally, close down your publisher and subscriber nodes and the ROS Master by entering ++ctrl+c++ in Terminals 1, 2 and 3.

+**Advanced**: <a name="pubsub_plus"></a>

+You've now created a publisher and subscriber, both of which were able to communicate with one another over the `/chatter` topic, using the `String` *standard* ROS message type.
+This message is provided, by ROS, as part of the `std_msgs` package, but there are other simple message types within this package that we can use too to pass data around a ROS network too, one of which is `Float64`.

+* How could you adapt your publisher and subscriber nodes to use the `Float64` message type, instead of `String`?

 ## Launch Files

 At the beginning of this session we launched the Gazebo Simulation of our robot using a *launch file* and the `roslaunch` command.
 This provides a means to launch multiple ROS nodes *simultaneously*, and we will demonstrate this by building a launch file for the publisher and subscriber nodes that we created in the previous exercises.
 Launch files must be located within a package, so first let's have a look at a package that already exists, and explore the launch file within it.